klarkk3nt/smashthestack/level08/README.md

    0x08048737 <+163>:   call   edx
 ```

-We're moving a pointer off the stack into eax, dereferencing it once and storing the result in eax, then dereferencing it again and storing it edx.
+We're deref'ing a pointer off the stack and storing the result in eax, deref'ing eax once and storing the result back in eax, then deref'ing it again and storing it edx.
 A few instructions down we then call edx, so we can control where we jump.
-We need to successfully pass the first deref and then make the second deref to set up edx to jump to our shellcode.
+We need to successfully pass the first deref and then make the second deref set up edx to jump to our shellcode.
 So we need to know the offset, control the first deref, and make it so the second deref points to our shellcode.
 Let's find the offset first.
 ```
 [1]+  Stopped                 gdb -q ./level08
 level8@io:/levels$ python